 (A) The proxy Ancillary Service Offer price floor for Reg-Down; or

+(B) The Resource’s highest submitted Ancillary Service Offer price for Reg-Down.

+(v) For DRRS, the maximum of:

+(A) The proxy Ancillary Service Offer price floor for DRRS; or

-(B) The Resource’s highest submitted Ancillary Service Offer price for Reg-Down.(c) The proxy Ancillary Service Offer price floors for each SCED-interval shall be derived from the effective ASDCs and Ancillary Service Plan using the following logic:
+(B) The Resource’s highest submitted Ancillary Service Offer price for DRRS.

+(c) The proxy Ancillary Service Offer price floors for each SCED-interval shall be derived from the effective ASDCs and Ancillary Service Plan using the following logic:

 (i) The proxy Ancillary Service Offer price floor for Reg-Up is equal to the lesser of the values below minus $0.01 per MW per hour: